timdodd/angular-devday/README.md

 3. As far as I know there isn't a list service so you'll have to forkJoin multiple calls for the list.
 </p></details>

-Add an html table to xkcd-list.component.html and *ngRepeat over a Comic[] and display their id and title.
+Add an html table to xkcd-list.component.html and *ngFor over a Comic[] and display their id and title.

 <details><summary>Answer</summary><p>